Former Brompton Gasworks

 EPA

 The EPA administers the Environment Protection Act 1993 and Environment Protection Regulations 2023.
-The Agreement is a regulatory tool under the Environment Protection Act 1993 which gives a framework for the activities that will be undertaken at the gasworks site.
+The Agreement is a regulatory tool under the Environment Protection Act 1993 which gives a framework for the remediation activities that were undertaken at the gasworks site.

 The EPA is also responsible for the administration of the audit system.